onebeyond/rascal/README.md

 ### Shovels

 RabbitMQ enables you to transfer messages between brokers using the [Shovel plugin](https://www.rabbitmq.com/shovel.html).
 You can do something similar with rascal by connecting a subscription to a publication.
-Shovel relies on rascals 'forward' feature, so all the caveates about duplicate messages apply.
+Shovel relies on rascals 'forward' feature, so all the caveats about duplicate messages apply.

 ```json
 {